NiklasvonM/NiklasvonM.github.io/projects/refeeding_predicted_labels/refeeding_predicted_labels.md

 |:--:|
 | *example MNIST handwritten digit* |

-We decided on using the <a href="http://yann.lecun.com/exdb/mnist/" target="_blank" rel="noopener noreferrer">MNIST</a> data set of handwritten digits and, for simplicity, an ensemble of three (structurally equivalent) convolutional neural networks:
+We decided on using the <a href="http://yann.lecun.com/exdb/mnist/" target="_blank" rel="noopener noreferrer">MNIST</a> data set of handwritten digits and, for simplicity, an ensemble of four convolutional neural networks (of which two are respectively structurally equivalent) which are more or less of the following form:

 ```python
 def get_model_conv_nn(